shinharad/scala-workshop/README.md

-# scala-workshop
+# scala-lecture

-for in-house training workshop.
+for in-house training.